A2A Protocol: The Missing Piece That Makes AI Agents Actually Work Together

 Picture this workflow:

-- Planning agent receives a complex request
+1. A planning agent receives a complex request

-- Delegates research to a research agent
+2. It delegates research to a research agent

-- Writing tasks to a content agent
+3. Writing tasks go to a content agent

-- Data processing to an analytics agent
+4. Data processing goes to an analytics agent

-- All coordinate dynamically via A2A
+5. All coordinate dynamically via A2A

 The planning agent doesn't need to know how the other agents work.
 It just delegates and receives results.
+This is the same hand-off pattern that shows up in our breakdown of when one agent should hand work to another.

 Financial Services Compliance